Compare Refinance Rates Today

 6. Replace a conventional or FHA loan with a VA loan

-Military borrowers who didn’t use their VA eligibility to purchase a home can use it to refinance and pay off an existing FHA or conventional loan, even with bad credit and little to no equity.
+Military borrowers who didn’t use their VA loan entitlement to purchase a home can use it to refinance and pay off an existing FHA or conventional loan — even if they have bad credit and little to no equity.
 Eligible homeowners can borrow up to 100% of their home’s value and roll VA closing costs into the loan.
-However, as you consider this option, note that VA funding fees are more expensive than the IRRRL option, and VA appraisal fees are usually higher than FHA or conventional appraisals.

 7. Get more cash out with a VA loan

 Military homeowners can borrow up to 90% of their home’s value with a VA cash-out refinance — that’s 10% more than FHA or conventional cash-out refinance guidelines allow.
-However, while the VA doesn’t set a minimum credit score, lenders will often require at least a 620 score.
+However, while the VA doesn’t set a minimum credit score, lenders will often require at least a 620.
 Like other VA refinance loan options, no mortgage insurance is required, though you may pay a VA funding fee.

 8. Learn the USDA streamlined assist guidelines